botman/botman/readme-botframework.md

 > If you are using Laravel Valet, you can get an external URL for testing using the `valet share` command.

-Take note of the App ID and App Key assigned to your new bot.
+Take note of your Bot handle, the App ID and App Key assigned to your new bot.

 > By default your bot will be configured to support the Skype channel but you'll need to add it as a contact on Skype in order to test it.
 You can do that from the developer portal by clicking the "Add to Skype" button in your bots profile page.